 - You will need to purchase or lease a building of approximately 2,600 to 3,600 square feet, excluding patio area, and pay for the cost of site work and/or leasehold improvements.

-- The franchisor suggests a corner or end-cap location, with at least 30 feet minimum frontage.
+- The franchisor suggests a corner or end-cap location, with at least 30 feet of minimum frontage.
+Additionally, your Restaurant must have access to at least 30 dedicated parking spaces if it is not located in a high-pedestrian location.
 Outside seating is highly recommended.

 5. Building and Design Permit and Professional Fees: $14,000 to $49,000